-- She Spies started off as a successful Affectionate Parody of the whole Spy Fiction genre.
-In the second season, the production company changed, and the show underwent a massive retooling (the only things that remained were the three lead actresses and the general Boxed Crook premise.)
+- She Spies started off as a successful Affectionate Parody of the whole Spy Fiction genre (it originally had a production team consisting of veterans of Moonlighting, and made similar use of Fourth Wall abuse).
+In the second season, the production company changed (to the company that produced Baywatch,) and the show underwent a massive retooling (the only things that remained were the three lead actresses and the general Boxed Crook premise.)
 The tone shifted from light-hearted parody to straight drama, it became much more of a lukewarm retread of Charlie's Angels, and was cancelled.

-- Smash was already a victim of deteriorating ratings and Snark Bait (the term "Hate Watching" was popularized by this show) during its first season.
+- Smash was already a victim of deteriorating ratings (the term "Hate Watching" was popularized by this show) during its first season.
 NBC fired creator Theresa Rebeck, replaced her with the show runner from Gossip Girl, and heavily retooled the cast, ditching most of the more infamous scrappies.
 However, the network also stranded it on Tuesdays in between cycles of The Voice, where its lead-in was the incredibly weak rookie comedy The New Normal.
-Smash predictably collapsed further in the ratings, and continued to be Snark Bait with critics, but without the same level of cultural awareness from the first season (when it aired behind The Voice).
+Smash predictably collapsed further in the ratings, and continued to be unliked by critics, but without the same level of cultural awareness from the first season (when it aired behind The Voice).
 NBC eventually banished it to Saturdays partway through its second season to quietly dispose of what was once believed to be their future franchise drama.